 The range of freelancer talent available for independent authors today is astonishing.
 Designer Rachel Lawston, who we interview today, is a perfect example of that.
 After working in-house for Penguin Random House, she is now freelance and works both for big publishers (HarperCollins) and indie authors.
 But is it really worth it, for an independent author with a limited budget to invest in such a talented professional for the cover design?
 We, at Reedsy, firmly believe it is.
 As we discuss in the interview, many covers out there look very similar.
 Self-published books are still very much stigmatised by certain...
 View Article

 “In a large publishing house, I felt disconnected from the authors.
 Now I work directly with them, I’ve realised why I do what I do.”
 The best thing about Reedsy is finding people who do such great work, you start getting excited about having them at your side and helping bring your book to life.
 Mark Ecob (check his profile here) runs Mecob, a Frome-based design firm with clients around the world.
 We’ve been posting some of his beautiful covers on Twitter, and interviewed him below – enjoy!
-How did you get started in design, and how did you...
+How did you get started in design, and how did you get into...
 View Article

 Alejandro Largo is one of our recent additions to Reedsy, and a fantastic designer.
 You can see some of his beautiful work for a variety of academic titles over at his Reedsy profile.
 Fun factoid: Alejandro has worked on several covers for texts within the humanities and social sciences, including philosophy, sociology, and literature, which are of course some of the most awesome of academic disciplines, at least according to a quick straw poll of the Reedsy offices.
 Meet Alejandro below.
 Enjoy!
 How did you get started in design, and how did you get into book covers specifically?
-I...
+I was...
 View Article

 “What I’m interested in about book design is how when you get a project and a brief, you’re very much a visual problem solver.
 You’re trying to turn a load of words, a manuscript, a blurb, an idea, into a visual package in the most interesting and pick-up-able way.
 Each cover is different – they may look similar in some respects, but the way you approach them mentally is quite different.”
 Tom Sanderson is a designer based in Brighton.
 He’s created book covers for just about every demographic imaginable, from children’s fiction through young adult to adult fiction, commercial and...
 View Article